 Helen Poynor, 8 Mill Lane, Branscombe, Devon, EX12 3DS

 The Mentorship Programme in the application of non-stylised and environmental movement in professional/artistic projects is designed as a small study and practice group.
 It is open to those who have completed at least two years of the Walk of Life Training.
 The Mentorship Programme will be offered again in 2020-2021.
-Please contact Helen as soon as possible if you are potentially interested in the forthcoming mentorship.
+Please contact Helen if you are interested.